-Multi-Tenant Solar, formerly Virtual Solar, helps make solar energy possible for customers living in multifamily properties with as few as 4 units.
+Multi-Tenant Solar (formerly Virtual Solar) brings solar energy to customers living in multifamily properties with as few as 4 units.

 How it works

-• The property owner must install PV solar equipment or system(s) with an electrical design that has been approved by SMUD.
+- Install photovoltaic (PV) solar equipment or system(s) with an electrical design approved by us.

-• Property must be a qualified housing development located within SMUD’s service territory and property owner or manager must be in good standing with SMUD.
+- Property owner or manager must be in good standing with us.

 Credits and allocation

-An allocation table representing the percentage of KW distribution for the units and commercial or common areas is required when applying.
-At least 51% of the allocation must benefit residents and can include common areas billed under the commercial rate.
+- At least 51% of the generation must benefit residents.
+This can include common areas billed under the commercial rate.

-Monthly credits will be calculated using system size (KW) multiplied by the allocated percentage, multiplied by the applicable credit.
+- We calculate monthly credits by multiplying the system size (KW) by the allocated percentage, then by the applicable credit.

 To qualify for the program, a multifamily affordable housing property must meet the above eligibility criteria in addition to having an executed regulatory agreement indicating the complex is qualified as an affordable housing property.